 Profiles created by the BounceX Platforms

 The BounceX platforms processes data to draw inferences about Users based upon website visits and mobile app usage.
 Some of our platforms also help our Clients collect email addresses.
 We use the collected information to create profiles the help us help our Clients engage their site visitors and bolster their advertising programs.
 Some examples of behaviors which generate profiles include: whether or not a visitor has visited a particular website, purchased something from that website, interacted with certain ads or other features placed on the website and/or submitted their email address to the website.
-We don’t create profiles which are considered sensitive or high risk under applicable law, but the profiles created by our platforms enable our Clients to offer a more engaging experience when you visit their websites.
+We don’t create profiles which are considered sensitive or high risk under applicable law, and we don’t sell data via our platforms except as otherwise indicated.
+The profiles created by our platforms enable our Clients to offer a more engaging experience when you visit their websites.

 The Tracking Technologies used by our Platforms and our Services